animeytforyou/soramai/README.md

 # Soramai

-AniWatch is a simple mobile application built with Flutter that allows users to watch anime episodes conveniently on their devices.
-With a user-friendly interface and a vast collection of anime titles, AniWatch provides an enjoyable anime viewing experience.
+Soramai is a simple mobile application built with Flutter that allows users to watch anime episodes conveniently on their devices.
+With a user-friendly interface and a vast collection of anime titles, Soramai provides an enjoyable anime viewing experience.

 ## Features